hunterxcobby/100-days-of-code/log.md

    - Upcoming topics include more advanced JavaScript concepts, further exploration of ES modules, and addressing specific questions or topics of interest.

 **link to notes:** [Js learning](https://github.com/hunterxcobby/JS-Lessons/tree/main/basics)

+## Day 74: January 12, 2024

+**Today's Progress**: SQLAlchemy, declarative mapping, creating schema, instance of mapped classes, sessions.

+1. **SQL Joins:**
+   - Explored different types of joins in SQL, including inner joins, outer joins (left and right), and cross joins.
+   - learned the concept of evaluation order in SQL joins, emphasizing the importance of understanding the sequence of joins in a query.

+2. **Set Operations on Tables:**
+   - Covered set operations in SQL, highlighting that joins are not equivalent to unions and learned union and minus operations on tables.
+   - Emphasized the importance of having identical attributes in sets participating in set operations.

+3. **Introduction to SQLAlchemy:**
+   - Initiated the exploration of SQLAlchemy, focusing on the Object Relational Mapper (ORM).
+   - learned the ORM's method of associating Python classes with database tables and instances of those classes with rows in the tables.
+   - learned the SQLAlchemy version check and connecting to an SQLite in-memory database.

+4. **Declarative Mapping in SQLAlchemy:**
+   - Explored how to declare a mapping between Python classes and database tables using the Declarative system in SQLAlchemy.
+   - Defined a base class using `declarative_base()` and created a class (`User`) mapped to a table (`users`).
+   - learned the importance of having a primary key in the mapped class.

+5. **Creating a Schema in SQLAlchemy:**
+   - Examined the process of creating a schema in SQLAlchemy, including the creation of table metadata and issuing CREATE TABLE statements using `MetaData.create_all()`.

+6. **Creating an Instance of the Mapped Class:**
+   - Explored the instantiation of objects from a mapped class in SQLAlchemy, understanding the role of the `__init__` method.
+   - learned the default values for attributes and how SQLAlchemy instrumentation works.

+7. **Creating a Session in SQLAlchemy:**
+   - learned the concept of a Session in SQLAlchemy, which serves as a workspace for interacting with the database.
+   - Explored the creation of a Session class and its association with an Engine.
+   - learned the lifecycle patterns of a Session and when to create a new Session.

+8. **Adding and Updating Objects in SQLAlchemy:**
+   - implemented how to add and update objects in SQLAlchemy, including using `Session.add()` and `Session.add_all()`.
+   - Explored the concept of a flush and how SQLAlchemy manages the identity map.
+   - Showed how to commit changes to the database using `Session.commit()`.

+9. **Session Object States in SQLAlchemy:**
+   - learned the different object states in SQLAlchemy: transient, pending, and persistent.
+   - Highlighted the importance of understanding these states for effective interaction with the database.

+10. **Improving Object Representation:**
+    - Addressed the need to improve the representation of objects by enhancing the `__repr__` method in the `User` class.

+11. **Future Steps:**
+    - Considered the need for further exploration, including querying data, handling relationships between tables, and advanced topics in SQLAlchemy.